Fall Spice Soap...A Recipe (Mandarin Orange, Cinnamon, Clove...YUM)

 Taking some off your wooden spoon, roll it around between two fingers.
 It should feel like warm wax.
 Once it is cool enough, touch this to the tip of your tongue.
 If you feel a zap, it's not ready yet!

-Turn off the crock pot, and let it sit for just a minute or two with the lid off before pouring in your essential oils.
+Turn off the crock pot, and let it sit for about 5 to 15 minutes with the lid off before pouring in your essential oils.
 Then stir, stir, stir them COMPLETELY into the batch.
+If you are sensitive to strong smells, you might want to wear a mask for this part as you stir in the essential oils because the fumes can be STRONG as the essential oils get incorporated into the soap.

 After this, go ahead and pour a couple of tablespoons or so of the Cinnamon in and just stir it around a bit.
 I like chunks of dark color, so I don't go too crazy trying to mix it in super well.
 That's up to you, though!